 *UPDATED Refund Policy for 2021 International Programs

-In light of the uncertainty surrounding the coronavirus (COVID-19) outbreak, Dragons is offering a modified refund policy for 2021 and spring 2022 international program participants:
+In light of the uncertainty surrounding the coronavirus (COVID-19) outbreak, Dragons is offering a modified refund policy for spring & summer 2022 international program participants:

 Of the $850 deposit, $650 dollars is fully refundable up until the following dates for each program term* and the final $200 is a non-refundable application processing fee.